-Colorado Adventure Point offers a variety of programs for children ages 6 to 17.
+Colorado Adventure Point offers a variety of programs for children in grades K-12th.
 The active program will be listed on our website and will include the age range of participants that will be accepted for that program.
 All CAP participants must be able to use the restroom and eat snacks or meals on their own without one-on-one assistance.